simonprovost/scikit-longitudinal/paper/paper.md

 Longitudinal data, characterised by repeated measurements of variables over time, presents unique challenges and opportunities in machine learning.
 This paper introduces `Scikit-Longitudinal`, a Python library designed to address these challenges by providing a comprehensive set of tools for longitudinal data classification.
-Built to integrate flawlessly with the widely-used `Scikit-Learn` library, `Scikit-Longitudinal` offers a robust solution for researchers and practitioners working with longitudinal datasets.
+Built to integrate with the popular `Scikit-Learn` library, `Scikit-Longitudinal` offers a robust solution for researchers and practitioners working with longitudinal datasets.

 # Summary